danwyk/E-commerce_Django/README.md

 ## E-commerce_simulation

 ### Backgroud
-An E-commerce simulation in Python using Django, SQLite, HTML/CSS
+An E-commerce simulation in Python using Django, SQLite, HTML, Tailwind CSS

 ---